 - Surgery Time Is Shorter: A typical gastric bypass procedure normally takes between 2 and 3 hours, but a mini gastric bypass is usually completed in about 1.5 hours;

-- Less Internal Reorganization: During gastric bypass surgery, the small intestine is severed, one end is attached to the new stomach pouch, and the other end is reconnected to the upper intestine.
-During a mini-gastric bypass, the intestine is looped up and connected to the side of the smaller stomach pouch;
+- Less Internal Reorganization: During a gastric bypass, surgeons sever the small intestine, attaching one end to the new stomach pouch and reconnecting the other end to the upper intestine.
+Furthermore, in a mini-gastric bypass, they loop the intestine up and attach it to the side of a smaller stomach pouch;

 The Cons Of The Mini Bypass